hridhanu/caller_tune_setup/README.md

 - ✅ **More Language Support** - Add regional Indian languages
 - ✅ **Online Song Fetching** - Stream songs from the internet instead of local storage

-## NOTE: not including music due to size add music as per your need in every folder
+## NOTE: Not including music files due to size.
+Add music as per your need in every folder